raphaelkieling/devpair/README.md

 ### Contributing

-Fork and create a branch from `main` with the pattern `feat/my-feature` and make a pull request with your proposal.
+Fork, create a branch from `main` with the pattern `feat/my-feature` and make a pull request with your proposal.

 ### Local env